mcmahog1/ReadMe_Imputation/README.md

 -int - this gives the region currently to be imputed

 ###*Answer 7:*
 There are 651 SNPs and 8,237 samples in the target data as before.
 There are 49,970 non-overlapping SNPs and 1092 subjects (2184 haplotypes) in the reference data.
-There are 50,621 (49,970 + 651) SNPs and 8,237 samples as before.
+There are 50,621 (49,970 + 651) SNPs and 8,237 samples in the output.

 ###*Answer 8:*
 For this table only, each directly genotyped SNP is treated as missing, then imputed, and the agreement between a subjects genotype and its imputed version is summarized across all subjects.
 This is done for all directly genotyped SNPs and the results summarized in the concordance table.
 The table has three columns.
-The first indicates (ranks) the quality of the imputation on a scale of 0 to 1 for each genotype, the second indicates the number of genotypes with this level of quality and the third column indicates the amount of concordance between these genotypes and their imputed counter parts
+The first indicates (ranks) the quality of the imputation on a scale of 0 to 1 for each genotype, the second indicates the number of genotypes with this level of quality and the third column indicates the amount of concordance between these genotypes and their imputed counter parts.

 The concordance table is useful to spot a problem with the imputation.
-The number in the top right hand corner of the table give the percentage of all genotypes which match their imputed counterparts.
+The number in the top right hand corner of the table gives the percentage of all genotypes which match their imputed counterparts.
 This should be over 95%.

 ###*Answer 9:*
 The info score ranges from 0 to 1, where 1 indicates an imputation with near certainty.
 It is typically to filter on an info score of 0.5 using Impute2 output, but this can vary from imputation to imputation and can be investigated by examining whether any inflation of test statistics from an association analysis are determined by what info score is used to filter on.